jubitaneja/souper-cgo20-artifact/README.md

 This is not giving us any relevant information, so you can ignore these parts.

-# Customization: How to use our tool for extended testing?
+# Experiment Customization

-You can easily customize test inputs written in Souper IR, and try different dataflow facts options to compute the precise dataflow facts using our tool.
+You can easily customize test inputs written in the Souper IR, and try different dataflow facts options to compute the precise dataflow facts using our algorithms implemented in Souper.

 ### Test Inputs
 If you are interested in taking a look at more test